Sazon Seasoning RecipeThis post may contain affiliate links which might earn us money. Please read my Disclosure and Privacy policies here

 Now that you have all the ingredients to make the sazon, it is time to make it.

 Mix all the ingredients on a plate or bowl or even a jar, whichever makes it easier for you to blend the seasonings.

-If you use a jar, you can add all the seasonings and shake it to mix them.
+If you use a jar, you can add all the seasonings and shake them to mix them.

 How long does homemade Sazon last?